Ghazipur - Ballia Expressway

 Overview

-The Ghazipur Ballia Expressway land corridor is a 132.76-kilometre four-lane greenfield access-controlled highway built by NHAI and UPEIDA, starting near Hridaypur village on NH-29 in Ghazipur district and ending at Bahoran Tola village on the Uttar Pradesh-Bihar border at Manjhighat on NH-31.
+The Ghazipur Ballia Expressway land corridor is a 132.76-kilometre four-lane greenfield access-controlled highway built by NHAI (National Highways Authority of India) and UPEIDA (Uttar Pradesh Expressways Industrial Development Authority), starting near Hridaypur village on NH-29 in Ghazipur district and ending at Bahoran Tola village on the Uttar Pradesh-Bihar border at Manjhighat on NH-31.
 It includes a 17.27-km Buxar spur connecting to Bihar.
 Built at a project cost of approximately Rs 3,200 crore plus Rs 1,100 crore for the Manjhighat bridge, the corridor traverses Ghazipur and Ballia districts in UP and Saran district in Bihar.
-As of February 2026, construction is 84% complete with a June 2026 opening projected.
+As of February 2026, construction was 84% complete, but packages 2 and 3 were significantly behind package 1.
+The June 2026 opening target has passed without inauguration.
+INI estimated 12-15 more months from July 2025, pointing to a late-2026 opening at the earliest.

 What Buyers Near the Ghazipur Ballia Corridor Must Verify Before Signing

-Construction is at 84% completion and the opening is projected for June 2026.
+Construction was 84% complete as of February 2026, but the June 2026 opening target has passed without inauguration.
+A revised NHAI target is pending.
 That proximity to inauguration is the most dangerous moment to buy agricultural land near any expressway: prices peak on completion speculation, verification drops, and the actual ROW boundary has been fixed for years.
 Several specific risks are active on this corridor that generic corridor guidance misses.

 The second is the 822-hectare acquisition boundary.
 As of October 2024, NHAI and UPEIDA had acquired 744 of 822.05 hectares.
 That means approximately 78 hectares remained unacquired at that date, distributed across Ghazipur and Ballia districts.
 Any parcel in the 16 named villages that had not yet completed acquisition was still subject to compulsory acquisition at NHAI-assessed rates.